waynebhayes/SpArcFiRe/GalfitModule/README.md

 ------------------------------------------------------------------------------------
-GalfitModule is developed and maintained by Matthew Portman under the tutelage of Dr. Wayne Hayes, UCI.
+GalfitModule is developed and maintained by Dr. Matthew Portman, (formerly) under the tutelage of Dr. Wayne Hayes, UCI.
 Email: <portmanm@uci.edu>

 Big thanks to: